nanonite9/MealRandomizerApp/README.md

 # Meal Randomizer

+This was made for my application to BCNY.
+It displays my willingness to learn Swift while making something creative to merge the concepts from the PE Fellowship involving creativity, membership and design.
 A mobile application designed to help users decide what to eat by spinning a wheel of meal options.
 Perfect for picky eaters and group decisions!
 This is a practice project taken from Coursera's Advanced Programming in Swift.
 This does not actually run _yet_ but it helped me have something to get my certificate!